mastermindp/My_FreeCamS/README.md

 # 🎮 My_FreeCamS

-Welcome to **My_FreeCameraS* – a growing collection of custom **Cheat Engine Auto Assembler (AA)** scripts built to enable **free camera control** in various games.
+Welcome to **My_FreeCamS** – a growing collection of custom **Cheat Engine Auto Assembler (AA)** scripts built to enable **free camera control** in various games.
 Whether you're capturing cinematic shots, exploring hidden areas, or breaking the limits for fun — these scripts give you full camera freedom.

 ---